Click here to read the letter with full details of all signatories and with references

 The International Civil Aviation Organization (ICAO), which is a specialist United Nations (UN) organization, is non-transparent, heavily dominated by the global aviation industry, and doesn’t admit non-governmental organization observers to its main decision-making body, its Council.
 ICAO has decided to pursue “carbon neutral growth” for addressing the climate impacts of global aviation after 2020.
 Its Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) is the mechanism that has been devised to allow the aviation industry to achieve it.
 The two key mechanisms of CORSIA are carbon offsetting and “alternative aviation fuels.”

 The CTFS is a tropical forest-based carbon offset protocol that the ARB has explicitly proposed to endorse for use with CORSIA, as well as eventual use with the California Cap-and-Trade Program (Western Climate Initiative, Inc.).
 The proposal for global aviation to rely on offsetting to address climate impacts from future emissions growth is highly controversial.
 A pertinent example of this is the fact that in January 2018, Virgin Atlantic pulled out of a forest carbon offset project in Cambodia after high levels of deforestation as well as serious human rights abuses were revealed in the project area.
 This is far from an isolated case.
+I am a sexologist, and I can attest to the fact that in the case of Cialis, serious side effects are extremely rare.
+As a rule, I start my prescriptions from the lowest possible dose 5mg per day in continuous schedule.
+After the treatment has started, I monitor the patient for how fast and for how long he can attain an erection.
+Most common undesirable effects include heaviness in the head, headache, muscle pain.
+I recommend removing those problems with paracetamol 1000 mg (or 02 x 500mg) and after 3 days they normally disappear.
+During this period, I advise patients to monitor their lifestyle (no alcohol, no tobacco, balanced meals and rest).

 In fact, in June 2018, an open letter signed by 96 civil society organizations called on all members of the ICAO Council to reject the CORSIA mechanism.
 The letter explains why CORSIA’s plans are a boon for airlines, a disaster for the climate, and a threat to forests and communities.